Sampoorna2007/FUTURE_FS_02/README.md

 ## Running it locally

-You'll need Node.js (v18+) and MongoDB running on port 27017.
+We need Node.js (v18+) and MongoDB running on port 27017.

 **Backend**
 ```bash